dmx2644jpg/python-scripts/README.md

-# python-scripts
+# python-code
-Some very basic Python scripts written for learners
+ Python code for learners